-- I. CLASS ATTENDANCE: I understand that class attendance is mandatory.
-PSL475L is a "handson" course where the primary benefit is gained through in class activities whether held online or in person. - a.
-BE ON TIME: I agree that it is unacceptable to arrive late to class.
-Not only does this disrupt my professor and fellow students, but it puts my lab partner(s) at a disadvantage.
-I agree to be ON-TIME to class, unless I contact Dr. Wehrwein, my TA, and my lab partner ahead of time OR, if due to extenuating circumstances, establish communication as soon as possible.
-I also understand that it is unacceptable to leave class early unless I am finished with the exercise/presentation/problem set and dismissed.
-Points will be deducted from my assignment if I leave without completing the daily activity. - b.
-MISSING LAB: I understand that I can make up a missed lab ONLY if I have a legitimate excused absence as determined by the professor and let them know at least 24 hours before the lab for planned absences or have a documented emergency that is communicated ASAP.
-I must have appropriate written documentation (e.g., a doctor's note, medical school interview) that has been approved by Dr. Wehrwein and I must complete the make-up lab as stated in the syllabus.
-I understand that it is my responsibility to schedule a make-up lab and initiate this communication with the teaching staff within 2 days of the unplanned absence or receive a zero for the lab and associated weekly assignment.
-If completing the unexcused asynchronous make-up, I understand that it must be completed and submitted to D2L by 5pm on Friday of the same week of the missed class session.
+- i.
+Make up labs are offered at no penalty for planned and excused absences.
+I understand that I can make up a missed lab ONLY if I have a legitimate excused absence as determined by the professor and let them know at least 24 hours before the lab for planned absences or have a documented emergency that is communicated ASAP. - ii.
+I must have appropriate written documentation (e.g., a doctor's note, medical school interview) that has been approved by Dr. Wehrwein and I must complete the make-up lab to get credit for the week's lab. - iii.
+I understand that it is my responsibility to schedule a make-up lab and initiate this communication with the teaching staff before 5pm Thursday on the week of the unplanned absence or receive a zero for the lab and associated weekly assignment.
+If completing the unexcused asynchronous make-up, I understand that it must be completed and submitted to D2L by 5pm on Friday of the same week of the missed class session. - iv.
 A weekly homework assignment cannot be turned in without completing the make-up lab.
-The 24-hr advance notice also applies to missing a scheduled make-up lab.
+The 24-hr advance notice also applies to missing a scheduled make-up lab. - v.
 An unexcused absence from a make-up lab will result in an automatic zero for the lab and associated assignment.
 I will have 7 consecutive calendar days (one week, including weekends) following the make-up lab to submit the weekly assignment to D2L and email my TA to notify them of the assignment submission.